Marcroth0/canned-water/README.md

 Products Page:
 ![wireframe](readme-files/readme/balsamiq-products-readme.png)

 I had the initial idea in my head to make it visually appealing, considering the goal was to make an ecommerce for the Company with few products where the brand was in focus.
-The breadcrumbs througout the page, going from products/bag/checkout, and wishlist/profile/order history.
+The breadcrumbs througout the page, going from products/bag/checkout, and wishlist/profile/order history was my tree-branch.

 ### End Design Result: